-CHDV 130 Math and Science in Early Childhood (3)
+CHDV 130 Math and Science in Early Childhood (3) 3 hours lecture

 Students will examine math and science concepts for young children, infants through eight years.
 Students will plan, implement, and evaluate developmentally appropriate math and science experiences for young children and apply theoretical concepts using various methods.
 An emphasis is placed on developmental and experiential methods.